RetroDECK/ES-DE/USERGUIDE-DEV.md

 | zmachine      | Gargoyle            | Gargoyle*.AppImage             |

 The EKA2L1 AppImage has the very generic name `ubuntu-latest.AppImage` and as such needs to be renamed to match the entry in the table above.

+## Using AppImageLauncher on Linux

+[AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) will by default move any AppImage you attempt to run to the root of the ~/Applications directory and integreate it into the desktop environment's application menu.
+While this may sound convenient it causes multiple issues.

+It's a gross oversimplification to assume that people want all their AppImages in the ~/Applications directory.
+For example OpenBOR games are supposed to be packaged as standalone units with the AppImage game engine together with all game assets as different games may require different game engine versions.
+Another example would be Windows games that are packaged together with Wine or Proton into an AppImage.
+In ES-DE there are multiple systems that can scrape and launch AppImages directly, which means they need to be placed into the ROMs directory tree.

+For these and other reasons it's not recommended to use AppImageLauncher.
+If you still insist on using it you will need to setup some symlinks to point the relocated AppImages back to their expected locations.
+This is covered in some specific sections of this user guide, but not everywhere as AppImageLauncher is not a recommended solution for ES-DE.

 ## AppImage vs Flatpak search order on Linux